Lima LS-1000

 The A-3080 (LS-1000) is a diesel-electric switcher locomotive built between May 1949 and April 1950, by the Lima-Hamilton Corporation of Lima, Ohio, United States.
-The A-3080 is a 1,000 hp (750 kW) switcher, which became the standard for Lima's designs.
-By changing fuel rack settings, the A-3080 was upgraded to the A-3170, producing 1,200 horsepower (890 kW) from the same turbocharged Hamilton T89SA four-stroke, eight cylinder inline diesel engine, a Westinghouse generator and four Westinghouse traction motors provided the 74,508 lbf (331.43 kN) of tractive effort.
+The A-3080 is a 1000 hp switcher, which became the standard for Lima's designs.
+By changing fuel rack settings, the A-3080 was upgraded to the A-3170, with 1200 hp from the same turbocharged Hamilton T89SA four-stroke, eight cylinder inline diesel engine.
+A Westinghouse generator and four Westinghouse traction motors provided the 74508 lbf of tractive effort.

 Lima-Hamilton never assigned a model number to their models but referred to them by specification numbers.
 Model designations such as LS-1000 were a railfan invention.
 Lima-Hamilton assigned A-3080 as the specification number for this particular unit.

 History

 In 1946 Lima's Class 1 market prospects were bleak unless it could enter the diesel-electric locomotive field quickly, but they couldn't afford a full-scale development program.
 Lima was viewed as an attractive potential partner by other firms eager to enter the market.
 One proposal was from Fairbanks-Morse, since the five-year contract with General Electric to build road locomotives for Fairbanks-Morse would run out in 1949, and GE had no interest in renewing the contract since they were working with the American Locomotive Company (ALCO), and already had designs of their own for the road diesel market.
 Although all the details of the Fairbanks-Morse proposal are not known, it appears to have offered little more than a contract to assemble locomotives and that Fairbanks-Morse wanted a manufacturing facility, not a partner.

 At the time, Lima was also conducting discussions with the General Machinery Corporation.
 One of the companies making up General Machinery Corporation was Hamilton Press and Machinery Company.
 One of Hamilton's products was a diesel engine for marine and stationary generator applications.
 On July 30, 1947, Lima Locomotive Works and General Machinery Corporation merged to form the Lima-Hamilton Corporation.
 Almost immediately there were differences in goals between management.

 The General Machinery Corporation management wanted to terminate steam locomotive production, while the Lima management was still committed to the development of a 4-8-6 super steam locomotive, nicknamed "double-bubble" for its unique firebox, designed with poppet valves, to be a true competitor in the diesel market, the design of which began in 1929.
 By April 1949, the design was shelved, and Lima finished its final steam locomotives a month later.
 Chief Mechanical Officer Bert Townsend resigned in protest of the decision to scrap the plans to build steam locomotives.